ON & ON & ON, IT GOES: FILMS BY CAMERON A. GRANGER, SHALA MILLER, AND JARD LEREBOURS

 In English.

 HERE AND THERE ALONG THE ECHO finds Granger and his community coming together once again to document and study the mysterious black holes plaguing Bad City, in hopes of finding a missing friend.
-Currently installed as part of Granger’s multidisciplinary exhibition, 9999, at Queens Museum, this screening will mark the film’s in-cinema premiere.
+Currently installed as part of Granger’s multidisciplinary exhibition, 9999, at Queens Museum, this screening will mark the film’s theatrical world premiere.

 Cameron A. Granger is Sandra’s son & came up in Cleveland, Ohio.
 Inspired by the rigorous archival & homemaking practices of his grandmother, Pearl, Granger uses his work as a means to quilt his communal and familial histories, into new, not just potential, but inevitable futures.
 He’s an alumni of Euclid public schools, Skowhegan School of Painting & Sculpture, and the Studio Museum in Harlem AIR program.
 He is currently an In Situ Artist Fellow at the Queens Museum.